AdobeDocs/experience-platform.en/help/destinations/catalog/advertising/pinterest-migration.md

 Yes, please see below:

-**By November xxxx**: The new destination is ready, and you should two Pinterest cards side by side in the catalog, and all your existing dataflows to the current Pinterest card are copied to the new destination.
+**By November 9**: The new destination is ready, and you should see two Pinterest cards side by side in the catalog, and all your existing dataflows to the current Pinterest card are copied to the new destination.

 ![Old and new Pinterest destination side-by-side](/help/destinations/assets/catalog/advertising/pinterest-migration/pinterest-two-cards-side-by-side.png)

-**By November 16**: <span class="preview">Customer action</span>.
+**By November 23**: <span class="preview">Customer action</span>.
 You need to reauthenticate to Pinterest so that the new card is connected to Pinterest (instructions further above).
 Once you have done this, reach out to us.

 The dataflows to Pinterest in the old card need to be disabled and the ones in the new card need to be enabled.
 You can do that manually in the UI, or you can reach out to Adobe and we will do that for you.

+## Other items to note

+After you enable the dataflows on the new destination card and disable the dataflows on the old destination cards, you should see no disruption in your campaigns or in the numbers of qualified profiles in the audiences coming in from Adobe Real-Time CDP.